Benjamin Cheatham first appears in Surry County records on 12 August 1754 when he was among the witnesses to the will of John Collier. 1

 Will written and proved in 1787

 Benjamin Cheatham’s will, which he signed on 19 June 1787 and which was proved in Halifax County two months later in August 1787, was unusually brief.
-After the usual introduction it read:
+It reads in its entirety: :

-- Rookins Cheatham (ca1770 – aft1830) He was enumerated in the 1800 census of Nash County, just south of Halifax, as “Rookins Cheetoms”, aged 26-45, heading a household of four.12 [The name appears in one census index as “Rookius Chestoms” but the actual entry clearly reads “Rookins Cheetoms”.]
+- Rookins Cheatham (ca1770 – aft1830) He was an adult by December 1795, when he purchased a hoe and two pails at the estate sale of John Lunch in Nash County.
+He was enumerated in the 1800 census of Nash County, just south of Halifax, as “Rookins Cheetoms”, aged 26-45, heading a household of four.11 [The name appears in one census index as “Rookius Chestoms” but the actual entry clearly reads “Rookins Cheetoms”.]
 He is thought to have migrated to Kentucky a few years later but as “Rookings Cheatham” he was enumerated in the1830 census of Tipton County, Tennessee as a single man aged 60-70.
 The only other Cheatham in the county was Peter Cheatham, a son of his distant relative Archer Cheatham.
 Rookins Cheatham does not appear in court or probate records of Tipton County, and did not own land there.
 The son and daughter suggested by the 1800 census are unknown, but descendants believe that a later-born son was named Thomas R. Cheatham.

 - Edmund Cheatham (? – ?)
 I found no trace of him after his father’s will.

 - Frances Cheatham (ca1775 – ?)
-This child was “Franky” in Benjamin Cheatham’s will, but “Francis” when Kinchen Hines made bond as guardian in 1790 “until he(sic) shall arrive at full age.” ((Northampton County, North Carolina Guardian Records, FHL Film #4966611, image 50 of 378.))
-Franky was apparently actually female, as other records refer to Franky as “her”.
+This child was “Franky” in Benjamin Cheatham’s will, but “Frances” when Kinchen Hines made bond as guardian in 1790 “until he(sic) shall arrive at full age.” ((Northampton County, North Carolina Guardian Records, FHL Film #4966611, image 50 of 378.))
+Franky was actually female, as other records refer to Franky as “her” on several occasions.
 Henry Mason of Nash County posted bond as “her” guardian on 11 February 1794.
-13 An account for “Frances Cheatham orphan of Benjamin Cheatham in account with Henry Mason her guardian” for 1794 mentions “riding to Halifax for acct. of sale” and “riding to Kinchen Hineses twice to settle with him as her former guardian” in 1794.14 The next, and only, guardian account was “by Henry Mason her late guardian” dated 9 February 1796 showing £45:3:4 due after expenses for ladies clothins.15 This implies that Franky had reached adulthood about 1796.
+12 An account for “Frances Cheatham orphan of Benjamin Cheatham in account with Henry Mason her guardian” for 1794 mentions “riding to Halifax for acct. of sale” and “riding to Kinchen Hineses twice to settle with him as her former guardian” in 1794.13 The next, and only, guardian account was “by Henry Mason her late guardian” dated 9 February 1796 showing £45:3:4 due after expenses for ladies clothins.14 This implies that Frances Cheatham had either reached adulthood or married about 1796.
 No marriage records of the period exist for Nash County.

 - Surry County Will Book 10, page 18. [↩]